Back to Blog

 My resume and cover letter could have applied to any company in my field.
 They weren't *wrong*, but they weren't *specific*.

 The problem: "I'm a marketing professional with 5 years of experience" sounds like everyone else.
+The psychology research on distinctiveness shows that people can only remember 3-5 distinctive attributes about any individual and generic positioning takes up those slots with nothing memorable.

-The fix: I identified my unique angle—the intersection of my skills, experiences, and personality that no other candidate had.
+The fix: I identified my unique anglethe intersection of my skills, experiences, and personality that no other candidate had.
 Then I led with that.

 Mistake #5: Ignoring the Psychology